MxKaras/dirtyMap/README.md

 dirtyMap is a memory-efficient hash map implementation using separate chaining.
 Buckets eliminate the need for nullptr-terminated lists through the use of dirty bits (hence the name).
+Furthermore, a custom-built memory allocator is used to provide fast and cache friendly access to stored objects.

-This started as a university project, that I am bringing into the world and will be working on in my spare time.
+This started as a university project that I am bringing into the world and will be working on in my spare time.
-It's not production ready yet, but feel free to take a look.
+There are still a few kinks to iron out before it's production ready, but feel free to take a look.

 I've only tested the code on Ubuntu, with GCC 5.4.
 No guarantees are made concerning it's compatibility in other